-The National Blood Authority (NBA) has developed the reporting and governance frameworks for a voluntary haemovigilance program for Australia.
+The National Blood Authority (NBA) has developed reporting and governance frameworks for the National Haemovigilance Program for Australia.
 It reports on serious transfusion related adverse events occurring in public and private hospitals.

-National Safety and Quality Health Service Standard 7 on Blood and Blood Products requires health service organisations to participate in haemovigilance activities conducted by the organisation or state or national levels and to ensure that adverse events are included in their incident management and investigation systems.
+National Safety and Quality Health Service Standard 7 on Blood and Blood Products requires health service organisations to participate in haemovigilance activities conducted by the organisation or state or national levels and to ensure that adverse events are included in incident management and investigation systems.
 If you need to contact a state or territory health departments use the links below to the relevant Australian Haemovigilance and Blood programs.

 These initiatives will contribute to our understanding of peri-transfusion errors, and will incrementally improve safety and quality, and ultimately deliver better transfusion outcomes.